idaholab/moose/framework/doc/content/source/linearfvkernels/LinearFVTimeDerivative.md

 where $\left(\frac{\partial cu}{\partial t}\right)_C$ and $V_C$ are the time derivative of the
 field value at the cell center and the cell volume, respectively.
 Note that we added a multiplier, $c$ which often represents a material property.
+A good example for the multiplier can be the density in the momentum equation in the Navier Stokes equation.
 This can be defined through parameter [!param](/LinearFVKernels/LinearFVTimeDerivative/factor) that accepts anything that supports functor-based evaluations.
 For more information on functors in MOOSE, see [Functors/index.md].